openKolibri/klais-16/readme.md

 Currently the firmware uses no configuration options.

 #### Compiling
-It is set up to be compile through [PlatformIO].
+It is setup to be compiled through [PlatformIO].
 More information can be found through its [doucmentation][platformIODocs].
-Changes may be need to the settings in the `ini` file.
+Changes may be made to the settings in the `ini` file.

 #### Flashing
 The [programming pads](#programing) on the back are used to program the module.
-A ST-Link V2 with the SWIM protocol is used to upload the firmware.
+An ST-Link V2 with the SWIM protocol is used to upload the firmware.

 Uploading using PlatformIO is currently used.
 Refer to [documentaiton][platformIODocs].
 Changes may be needed to the `ini` file settings.

 We also use a custom bash script internally that uploads, tests, and updates our database.
-It uses STM8Flash on Linux machnies and ST Visual Programer on WSL.
+It uses STM8Flash on Linux machines and ST Visual Programmer on WSL.

 ## Absolute maximum ratings
 **To be tested, don't have the power supply, or really the heart to kill a module just yet.**
-Works fine down to 3.3V
+Works fine down to 3.3V.

 ## Guaranteed ratings